LoyolaChicagoBooks/introcs-csharp/rst/hw-gradefiles.rst

       Smith, Chris 83.2 B Missing: 1 L
       Star, Anna 91.2 A-

    meaning Doe has 2 labs missing and 1 homework missing.
 Smith is missing one lab.
+Star has done all assigned work.

+#.
+In the course repository, there is a stub for the
+   homework in subdirectory :file:`projects/HW/GradeFiles`.
+   Pull the latest version of the repository and copy the homework files to your solution area (hopefully in your own repostitory).
+There is test data for class abbreviations Comp170 and Comp150 in the project directory.
+   There are also solution files for the summaries.
+Their names end in ``Solution.txt`` to distinguish them from the summary files you should generate in tests.

+   While your program should certainly work for course abbreviations Comp170 and Comp150, it should also work in general for any data files your refer to in the defined formats.

+   The stub of GradeFiles.cs has a Main function that just prints out the current working directory.
+That should help you check if you have the "Run With" parameters for MonoDevelop, setting the working directory to be the main project directory, ``GradeFiles``, not the default :file:`bin/Debug` subdirectory.
+   See :ref:`mondevelop-run-with`.

 Hints
 -----

 #.
-You'll be able to learn how to use files by reading the Miles
+You'll be able to learn how to use files by reading
-   chapter on Files.
+   :ref:`files` and the Miles section 6.3 on Files.
+Be sure to read :ref:`mondevelop-run-with`.
    We'll also have a lab exercise for learning to work with file I/O. You're still going to need ReadLine() and WriteLine() in this assignment, the only difference is that we'll be making use of File classes to get the input from a file instead of the Console.
-The actual syntax will be roughly equivalent.
+The parameter syntax will be the same.

 #.
-You'll want to use the string Split method, and then
+You'll want to use the string Split method, and Trim to
-   use indexing to get the field of interest
+   remove surrounding spaces.
+Then use indexing to get the field of interest,

 #.
 You'll need an *outer loop* to read the records from the master name
    file.
 You'll need an *inner loop* (or a loop inside of a function)